adhyayankala43-hue/NLP-layer/readme.md

 **2. Install dependencies:**
 Ensure you have Python 3 installed, then run:
-`pip install fastapi uvicorn pydantic langchain langchain-groq langchain-core`
+`pip install, fastapi, uvicorn, pydantic, langchain, langchain-groq, langchain-core`

 **3. Configure API Keys:**
 The application uses a Fallback Pattern for API keys.
 For local testing, you can place your keys directly in the `HARDCODED\\\\\\\_` variables at the top of `main.py`.
 For secure production environments, set the following environment variables: